ohorodnichuk17/qubix/README.md

    - Reactions include emojis and other expressions.

 6. **Chat:**
-   - Users can chat in one-on-one or group settings.
+   - Users can chat in one-on-one chats.

 ## Getting Started